-Figure 88: Identify - PRP Entry 2
+Figure 107: Identify - Data Pointer

-Bit Description

-63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry.
-Refer to Figure 11 for the definition of this field.
-This field shall not be a pointer to a PRP List as the data buffer may not cross more

-than one page boundary.
+Bit Description Data Pointer (DPTR): This field specifies the start of the data buffer.
+Refer to Figure 11 for the 127:00 definition of this field.
+If using PRPs, this field shall not be a pointer to a PRP List as the data buffer may not cross more than one page boundary.

-Figure 89: Identify - Command Dword 10
+Figure 108: Identify - Command Dword 10

-Bit Description 31:16 Controller Identifier (CNTID): This field specifies the controller identifier used as part of some Identify operations.
+Bit Description Controller Identifier (CNTID): This field specifies the controller identifier used as part of some Identify operations.
 If the field is not used as part of the Identify operation, then host software shall clear this field to 0h for backwards compatibility (0h is a valid controller identifier).
-Controllers that support Namespace Management shall support this field.
+31:16 Controllers that support Namespace Management shall support this field.
+This field is used for Identify operations with a CNS value of 12h or 13h.
+This field should be cleared to 0h for Identify operations with a CNS value of 00h, 01h, 02h, 10h, and 11h.
 15:08 Reserved 07:00 Controller or Namespace Structure (CNS): This field specifies the information to be returned to the host.
-Refer to Figure 86.
+Refer to Figure 106.

-Figure 90: Identify - Identify Controller Data Structure
+Figure 109: Identify - Identify Controller Data Structure

 Bytes O/M Description Controller Capabilities and Features 01:00 М PCI Vendor ID (VID): Contains the company vendor identifier that is assigned by the PCI SIG.
 This is the same value as reported in the ID register in section 2.1.1.
 03:02 М PCI Subsystem Vendor ID (SSVID): Contains the company vendor identifier that is assigned by the PCI SIG for the subsystem.
 This is the same value as reported in the SS register in section 2.1.17.
 23:04 М Serial Number (SN): Contains the serial number for the NVM subsystem that is assigned by the vendor as an ASCII string.
-Refer to section 7.9 for unique identifier requirements.
+Refer to section 7.10 for unique identifier requirements.
+Refer to section 1.5 for ASCII string requirements.
 63:24 М Model Number (MN): Contains the model number for the NVM subsystem that is assigned by the vendor as an ASCII string.
-Refer to section 7.9 for unique identifier requirements.
+Refer to section 7.10 for unique identifier requirements.
+Refer to section 1.5 for ASCII string requirements.
 71:64 М Firmware Revision (FR): Contains the currently active firmware revision for the NVM subsystem.
-This is the same revision information that may be retrieved with the Get Log Page command, refer to section 5.10.1.3.
-See section 1.5 for ASCII string requirements.
+This is the same revision information that may be retrieved with the Get Log Page command, refer to section 5.14.1.3.
+Refer to section 1.5 for ASCII string requirements.
 72 М Recommended Arbitration Burst (RAB): This is the recommended Arbitration Burst size.
 The value is in commands and is reported as a power of two (2^n).
 This is the same units as the Arbitration Burst size.
 Refer to section 4.11.
 75:73 М IEEE OUI Identifier (IEEE): Contains the Organization Unique Identifier (OUI) for the controller vendor.
 The OUI shall be a valid IEEE/RAC assigned identifier that may be registered at http://standards.ieee.org/develop/regauth/oui/public.html.